superawesome-org/sa-mobile-sdk-android/docs/_docs/examples.md

 # Version info

-The SDK version info can be obtained through the SAVersion class:
+The SDK version can be obtained through the SAVersion class:

 {% highlight java %}